Home

 know when the nails are too long?

-Look closer for yourself - hold your German Shepherds foot and press the toe so that the nail is fully extended.
-If you can see that your dogs toe nails curve beyond the bottom of the dogs toe pad, then the nails are way too long and need trimming.
 Don't forget the dewclaws if your dog has them either.
-Dewclaws, located on the inside of the paw, need to be included in your dog's nail trimming routine each session as well.
+Dewclaws, located on the inside of the paw, need to be included in your dog's sharp nail trimming routine each session as well.

-A good idea is to make nail inspection and nail trimming an important part of your dog’s routine grooming procedure at least two or three times a month.
-If you regularly trim your GSD's nails you should have no problem oerall.
+A good idea is to make nail inspection and nail trimming an important part of your dogs routine grooming procedure at least two or three times a month.
+If you regularly trim your German Shepherds nails you should have no problem overall.

 Cutting into the quick during the dog nail trimming procedure is very painful for your German Shepherd and will easily result in bleeding.
 Cutting into the quick of the nails could also lead to an infection so take your time and spread the process out over days if necessary to keep from injuring your dog.